Straight Line Newsletter

 Sign up for news and updates from Straight Line.
 You’ll only get quality content you’d expect from us, and we'll never share your email for any reason.

-Updating your backyard is an exciting project to take on!
+Updating your backyard in Phoenix is an exciting project to take on!
 Perhaps you’ve recently looked outside and thought something was missing.
 Even if you have gorgeous landscaping, maybe a pool so you can cool off in the arid Phoenix, Arizona climate, a structure could tie it all together.

 What kind of structure, you ask?
 There are definitely a few different types to choose from, and it’s easy to get them confused, but the best solution could be a pergola.
 It’s an easy option, but by no means single-faceted.
 For example, looking up how to build a pergola will yield results ranging from simple to complex designs.